 The subject and the subscriber may of course be the same entity – typically, if the certificate is a personal certificate.

-As a guideline, the subscriber remains responsible for the private key throughout the lifetime of the key, but the profile allows for a handover where one subscriber hands over the responsibility for the certificate to another.
+As a guideline, the subscriber remains responsible for the private key throughout the lifetime of the key (which may be longer than the lifetime of the certificate), but the profile allows for a handover where one subscriber hands over the responsibility for the certificate to another.
 The handover process is described in more detail below.
+There MUST be a subscriber associated with a key whenever there are valid certificates associated with the key; there SHOULD be no more than one subscriber.

 In order to make an assertion regarding the strength of the private key protection, the CA may need to witness some or all parts of the processes described in each profile.
 The alternative is to trust the subscriber, to have the subscriber assert to the CA (or RA) that the requirements are fulfilled.
+[TODO: expand]

 General principles: